 - (1) Student Honor Code: Resolution Options. - (a) For students charged with violations of the Student Honor Code, the following are the options available to resolve the matter: - 1.
-Regardless of college, the Faculty/Student Honor Code Resolution Process, Regulation 6C1-4.042(b), if the student is admitting responsibility, it is a first violation of the Student Honor Code and the faculty member determines the conduct alleged would not warrant probation, suspension or expulsion. - 2.
-Health Science Center Student Conduct Committee, Regulation 6C1-4.0433, for students who are enrolled in the Health Science Center colleges. - 3.
-College of Law Honor Committee, Regulation 6C1-4.0434, for students enrolled in the Levin College of Law. - 4.
-Student Conduct Committee, Regulation 6C1-4.0431, for all other cases involving the Student Honor Code. - (b) Faculty/Student Honor Code Resolution Process. - 1.
-When a student is alleged to have violated the Student Honor Code, the faculty member involved shall confirm with the Dean of Students Office that the violation would be a first violation and no circumstances require the imposition of a sanction other than a reduced or failing grade and an educational requirement specified in Regulation 6C1-4.047.
+Regardless of college, the Faculty/Student Honor Code Resolution Process, paragraph Regulation 6C1-4.042(1)(b) below, if the student is admitting responsibility, it is a first violation of the Student Honor Code and the faculty member determines the conduct alleged would not warrant probation, suspension or expulsion. - 2.
+Health Science Center Student Conduct Committee, University of Florida

+Regulation 6C1-4.0433, for students who are enrolled in the Health Science Center colleges. - 3.
+College of Law Student Honor Committee, University of Florida Regulation 6C1-4.0434, for students enrolled in the Levin College of Law. - 4.
+Student Conduct Committee, University of Florida Regulation 6C1-4.0431, for all other cases involving the Student Honor Code. - (b) Faculty/Student Honor Code Resolution Process. - 1.
+When a student is alleged to have violated the Student Honor Code, the faculty member involved shall confirm with the Dean of Students Office that the violation would be a first violation and no circumstances require the imposition of a sanction other than a reduced or failing grade, and an educational requirement specified in University of Florida Regulation 6C1-4.047, and/or a reprimand or probation.